maciekgajewski/CloserLookAtUB/README.md

 In this talk we'll explore few interesting instances of undefined behaviour and compiler optimizations working together.
 We all know that invoking UB can, theoretically, result in your hard-drive being formatted.
 But what actually happens?
 What will the compiler do?

-See this talk online: https://maciekgajewski.github.io/CloserLookAtUB/
+See this slides online: https://maciekgajewski.github.io/CloserLookAtUB/

 ## About